 A QUICK GUIDE TO TASMANIA’S CAPITAL

 Hobart has endeared itself to Australians and tourists alike.
 With a more layback lifestyle than the bigger cities in the country, cleaner air than most cities in the world, and so many awesome places to enjoy, it’s a real gem waiting for you to explore.
-So, here is my quick guide of the best places to visit in Hobart which I hope inspires you to visit.
+So, here is my quick guide of the best places to visit in Hobart which I hope inspires you to take a trip there.

 Hobart is Australia’s 2nd oldest city after Sydney.
 Situated on the Derwent River, it is the capital of the island state of Tasmania and was founded in 1804, as a penal colony.

 Just a short 1 hour and 15 minutes flight from Melbourne, I recently spent 3 days in Hobart enjoying the many sites on offer.
 The city is relatively small and very easy to get around.
 2 or 3 days is perfect for a leisurely stay.

 Definitely one of the best places to visit in Hobart is the picturesque waterfront precinct.
 It is such a beautiful part of the city, to be enjoyed both during the day and at night.
 A fabulous place to spend some time strolling around and trying some of the many great food places, and admiring the historic buildings and cultural attractions here.

 The area includes Constitution Dock, Victoria Dock, Brooke Street Pier, Elizabeth Street Pier, and Franklin Wharf.